oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 follows [@arXiv.1601.01229], with variants of the attack outlined below.

-Preconditions: For the attack to work, we assume that
+Preconditions: For this variant of the attack to work, we assume that

   * the implicit or authorization code grant are used with multiple AS of which one is considered "honest" (H-AS) and one is operated by